ied206/Joveler.Compression/Joveler.Compression.ZLib/USAGE.md

 - Create an empty file named `Joveler.Compression.ZLib.Precompiled.Exclude` in the project directory to prevent a copy of the package-embedded binary.
 - Joveler.Compression.ZLib recognizes only `zlibwapi.dll (stdcall)` , not `zlib1.dll (cdecl)` on Windows.
+- If you call `ZLibInit.GlobalInit()` without `libPath` parameter on Linux or macOS, it will search for system-installed zlib.
+  - Linux binaries are not portable.
+They may not work on your distribution.
+In that case, call parameter-less `ZLibInit.GlobalInit()` to use system-installed zlib.

 ### Cleanup